-Professional Service: There’s extra money going the extra mile
+Professional Service: There’s extra money in going the extra mile with your service

 Sales & Marketing for Professional Services & Sales & Selling & Sales Tips

-Professional Service: There's extra money going the extra mile
+Professional Service: There's extra money in going the extra mile with your service

 by Tony Vidler CFP logo CLU logo ChFC logo

-customer service pays for financial advisorsOften professionals forget how valuable the service bit is in a “professional service” business.
-Everyone has heard some story about how a business did well from going the extra mile for a customer…but rarely do you hear about a professional services business that has a standing process for going the extra mile because they know that it continually improves sales results, profitability and is a very effective form of marketing.
+customer service pays for financial advisorsOften advisers forget how valuable the service bit is in their “professional service” business.
+Everyone has heard some story about how a business did well from going the extra mile for a customer…but rarely do you hear about a professional services business that has a standing process for going the extra mile because they know that it continually improves sales results, profitability and is a very effective form of marketing…if not THE most effective form of marketing.

 One practice I dealt with does precisely that, and converts 70% of the “uninsurable” cases that would not ordinarily get converted into clients by most other advisers.